Features of Java – A Complete Overview

 - No direct memory access

-Java is suitable for applications handling sensitive data.
+Why this matters: Java is suitable for applications that handle sensitive financial or personal data.

 7. Robust